HOLMS-lib/HOLMS/README.md

 RF_CORR_T
  |-`FINITE_FRAME:(W->bool)#(W->W->bool)->bool = CORR {}`;;
 ```
-### K4-TRANSITIVE FRAMES
+### K4-Finite Transitive Frames (TF)
-We prove that the set of transitive frames is the correspond set to K4.
+We prove that the set of finite transitive frames is the one correspondent to K4.
 ```
 let TF_DEF = new_definition
  `TF =